the-right-way-of/promoting-to-production/README.md

 ### Draw the line

 CI is not equal to CD.
-Tools that claim you can do both CI and CD have been lying to you for all this while.
+Tools that claim you can do both CI and CD have been lying to you for all along.